A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: The Mining Profits in the Time Interval

 \section{The Mining Profits in the Time Interval $[0,t)$}

 In this section, we compute the mining profits in the time interval $[0,t)$ of the honest and dishonest mining pools, respectively.
-To do this, we use the PH distributions of infinite size and their PH renewal processes.
-By choosing some different initial probability vectors, we provide multiple computational perspectives to deal with such mining profits in the time interval $[0,t)$.
+This is an interesting but difficult topic due to a high computational complexity and fewer available results of the transient solution of Markov processes, e.g., see Li \cite{Li:2010}.
+To this end, we develop a new effective method that applies the PH distribution of infinite size and the associated PH renewal process to determine the expected numbers that the main chains by the honest mining pool and the dishonest mining pool are pegged on the blockchain, respectively.